0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/sequencing.md

 1. Emits an `OnSequenceBatches(...)` event back to the original `sequenceBatches(...)` call.

 ## `sequenceBatchesValidium(batches, l2Coinbase, dataAvailabilityMessage)`

+!!! info
+    - This function is not included in the sequence diagram above.

 This function is called on the `PolygonValidiumEtrog.sol` contract.